 - Bystanders can be run over. - Take extra care not to run over bystanders.
 Confirm the location of bystanders before moving, or operating the machine. - Always keep the travel alarm and horn in working condition (if equipped).
-It warns people when the machine starts to move. - Use a signal person when moving, or operating the machine in congested areas.
+It warns people when the machine starts to move. - Use a signal person when moving, swinging, or operating the machine in congested areas.
 Coordinate hand signals before starting the machine. - Use appropriate illumination.
 Check that all lights are operable before operating the machine.
-If any faulty illumination is present, immediately repair it. - Ensure the cab door, windows, doors and covers are securely locked. - Check the mirrors and the monitor in the CAB for problems.
+If any faulty illumination is present, immediately repair it.